All the Nordstrom sales you'll want to shop this Black Friday

 Sam Edelman Hooded Puffer Jacket ($112.42, originally $230; nordstrom.com)

-If you’re in the market for an ultra-warm but still stylish coat, well then here you go.
-From Sam Edelman, we love this coat’s shiny finish and its elongating lines.
+If you’re in the market for an ultra warm but still stylish coat, well then here you go.
+We love this coat’s shiny finish and its elongating lines.
 It’s available in four different colors too.

 ____________________________________________________________________________